Software rasterizing hair

 The area within 3 lines is a triangle.

 This is how the simplest triangle rasterization works.
 For each pixel in the canvas, calculate the value for all 3 edge functions and check if all are negative (or positive depending on vertex winding).
 You can optimize this by calculating triangle bounds.
-For triangle that spans on vertices v0, v1, v2 write following rasterization code:
+For triangle with vertices v0, v1, v2 write following rasterization code:

 var boundRectMin = floor(min(min(v0, v1), v2));